-Policy No.:Lice nse Plate No.:

-I possess a valid Cal fornia driver's license: CDL No.:
+I possess a valid California driver's license: CDL No.:

-I understand that per be suspended or revo vehicle on District business is a privilege that may
+I understand that perr be suspended or revo mission to drive a privately-owned vehicle on District bus ked at any time. siness is a privilege that may

 REQUESTING PARTY Name:

 SIGNATURE Signature: Date:

 Title:

 Department:

-DEPT MANAGER II.
-RECOMMENDATION

-Use of a privately-owned automobile on District business is recommended.
+II.
+RECOMMENDATION Use of a privately-owned automobile on District business Signature: s is recommended.
+Date:

-Signature: Date: